dador92/get_clean_data/README.md

 > source("run_analysis.R")
 ```

-Realistically someone wanting to study the process will `Run` a few line of the script at a time in RStudio.
+Realistically someone wanting to study the process will run a few line of the script at a time in RStudio.
 But remember that the script is sequential and each line of execution must be run in order.

 ### Raw Data Set